Last updated May 12, 2019

 UK Biobank will keep this reduced-fee regime under regular review to ensure that it is being used appropriately and fairly.

 A repeat of the baseline visit was conducted during 2012-2013 in a subset of 20,000 participants residing in the NW England area.
-By default, data-fields for both the baseline and repeat visit will be provided in your dataset, unless you specify otherwise in your application using the free text box in part 3 of the main application.
-Please visit the UK Biobank Data Showcase for more information.
+By default, data-fields for both the baseline and repeat visit will be provided in your dataset, unless you specify otherwise in your application using the free text box in part 3 of the application.
+Please visit the UK Biobank Data Showcase

 We have received a number of requests from institutions who would like to be able to store a single central genetic dataset, which can be linked a) between collaborators and b) for use on multiple applications from within the same institution.
 We support this proposal and going forward, we will release suitable bridging files to enable such linkage to take place.

 You do not need our approval to publish results, although we ask that you provide a copy of any publications and notify us in writing if any results are likely to provoke controversy or attract significant public attention, at least 2 weeks before the expected date of their first public presentation or publication in any format.
 We ask that you acknowledge that “this research has been conducted using the UK Biobank Resource.”
+Researchers should also include their UK Biobank project ID number in research papers and presentations, so that it is possible to match research findings to approved research and lay summaries found on the UK Biobank website.
 More information about publishing your research can be found here.

 UK Biobank endorses the open access policies described by the Wellcome Trust.